İlhami Sancar

 İlhami Sancar (1909 – 13 December 1986) was a Turkish judge, politician and former government minister.

+Early life

 İlhami Sancar born in Gördes ilçe (district) of Manisa Province, Ottoman Empire in 1909.
 He completed his primary education in Kemalpaşa, and the secondary education in İzmir.
 He studied in Law School of Ankara University.
 After graduation in 1933, he served as a judge.